 It's a good idea to check out at least 10 movers by researching their history, understanding the signs of a rogue moving company and by knowing exactly what details will be involved in your move.
 Will you be packing yourself?
 What kind of estimate will be best for your move?

-Understand Mover Estimates & Know Which One is Best for You
+Understand Mover Estimates and Know Which One Is Best for You

 Estimates can be a little confusing with some companies not offering a choice between the two.
 While you're interviewing the mover on the phone, ask about estimates - find out what they offer and whether that will be your best option.